 Boris (Bill) Garibyan

-Born and raised in the former Soviet Union, Bill’s passion for art began at a young age.
+Our anchor artist was born and raised in the former Soviet Union, Bill’s passion for art began at a young age.
 Influenced by his father, an artist and member of the Soviet Union Art Society, Bill spent a great majority of his young adult life shadowing him in the art studio.
 The wealth of knowledge that he experienced was not limited.
 It introduced him to the wonderful world of drawing, painting and sculpting.
 In addition, Bill worked for a local art and design association while attending evening classes at a local university where he sharpened his drafting and architectural skills.

 After the fall of the Soviet Union in 1991, Bill moved to the United States, settling with his family in Twin Falls, Idaho.
 At first, he wasn’t able to pursue his passion for art but over time it became something that was irresistible.